Gardening Q & A: Spring Pre-Emergent Weed Control

-When do we put down pre-emergent?.
+It is already February.
 How can I stop the weeds from coming up this year?

-In Texas, February is the time to apply a pre-emergent to the lawns.
+Now is the time to apply a pre-emergent to the lawns.
 With these warm sunny days, weed seeds and weedy grasses will start to sprout.

 What is a pre-emergent?

-A pre-emergent is an organic or chemical product that when applied to the lawn will help prevent seeds from sprouting.
+A pre-emergent is organic or chemical product that when applied to the lawn will help prevent seeds from sprouting.
 All kinds of seeds from grassy type to broadleaf weeds.